GraphicsProgramming/gl-validation-layer/README.md

 ## Setup

-The library exposes a CMake target `gl_debug_layer`.
+The library exposes a CMake target `gl_validation_layer`.
 Once your app links to it, simply call `gl_layer_init()` with the OpenGL version you are using.
 To register the callback, `gl_layer_callback()` must be called after every OpenGL call you make.
 If you are using the debug version of `GLAD`, this is as easy as calling `glad_set_post_callback(&gl_layer_callback)`.